 |Property Damage Collisions||7508||7933||7723|

 The above chart was prepared as part of the Annual Safety Report submitted by the Regional Police of Halton.
-This is relevant to collision statistics of Burlington as it belongs to Halton Municipality.
-The data shows that there has been a decline in the number of fatal collisions from 2014-2015 by almost 50%.
+This is relevant to the collision statistics of Burlington as it belongs to Halton Municipality.
+The data shows that there has been a decline in the number of fatal collisions from 2014-to 2015 by almost 50%.
 At the same time, the number of collisions for impaired driving has increased by 43 during the same period.
-The numbers for collisions causing bodily injury has remained stable over that time but has increased by 74 when we compare figures for 2013.
+The numbers for collisions causing bodily injury have remained stable over that time but have increased by 74 when we compare figures for 2013.
 Property damage collisions have shown a downward trend with a reduction of 210 incidents between 2014-2015.
 This was a welcoming change after the numbers increased drastically by 425 during 2013-2014.